 This Nuna is compatible with the Nuna Pipa and the Nuna Pipa Lite without the need for an adapter purchase.
 This stroller requires car seat attachment by lining up the two sides simultaneously.
 This design has proven to be more challenging than the loop adapter style no matter which stroller you are using.

 This stroller took us over 11:30 minutes to put together making it one of the longer projects in the group.

 Despite being harder to set up, the manual is really good with a single language per section, clear illustrations, and enough instructions to be useful without being overwhelming.
 There is a lot to assemble with the visor being the most difficult.

-The Nuna MIXX2 is harder o turn than we thought it would be earning a 6 of 10 for maneuverability.
+The Nuna MIXX2 is harder to turn than we thought it would be resulting in an average performance for maneuverability.
 The Mixx has rubber tires in the back and plastic in the front which may be one reason why it struggled in our tests for maneuverability.
 It has some flex in the handlebar and frame that impacted our ability to turn smoothly.
 Pushing and turning over most surfaces was doable and unchallenging, but it also wasn't that smooth or effortless leaving an unfulfilling feeling when pushing.

 Weight and Folded Size

 The Nuna MIXX2 weighs 28.5 lbs which is on the heavy side, especially for a product you can't jog with which helped it earn only 5 of 10 for weight and folded size.
 It measures 15,152 cubic inches when folded which also makes it one of the largest folded products that aren't also a jogging product.
 In fact, only three options are larger.
 Size and weight combined make this stroller challenging to lift, stow, and carry.